TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 14/Isaiah 14.28.md

 ---

-In the year that king Ahaz died was this burden.
+This burden was in the year that king Ahaz died.